 $ dvc add data/Posts.xml.zip $ du -sh data/* 41M data/Posts.xml.zip 4.0K data/Posts.xml.zip.dvc $ git status -s data/ ?? data/.gitignore ?? data/Posts.xml.zip.dvc $ git add . $ git commit -m "add raw dataset"

-You have probably already noticed that the actual data file was not committed to
+You may have noticed that the actual data file was not committed to the Git

-the repository.
-The reason is that DVC included the file into
+repo.
+The reason is that DVC included it in

 DVC will always exclude data files from the Git repository by listing them in